Trophy Chinook salmon on the fly in one of fishing’s last frontiers

 Depart camp around 1pm in time to catch private boat back to Puerto Montt, arriving at approximately 7pm.
 Catch late flight returning to Santiago, or overnight in Puerto Montt and return the following morning.

+Despite the remote location, don’t plan on roughing it.
 This wilderness camp is Chilean “glamping” at its finest.
 Guests will stay in two spacious double occupancy luxury canvas tents equipped with comfortable Twin XL beds, chairs, and equipment storage.
 Guests will use a bathhouse with two bathrooms – each with a shower (and hot running water), sink and flush toilet.
 All meals will be prepared in the fixed camp kitchen and served in a large dining/lounge tent.
 While it would not be fair to call this camp five-star, it has been thoughtfully constructed and is very comfortable by camp standards.
 It is located in the middle of the upper river’s most productive reach in a spectacular setting near the river.

 The camp accommodates four anglers